UXXXrated/WANoBS/README.md

-# 🌀 WAN 14B Video Generator
+# 🌀 WANoBS: WAN 14B Video Generator

 This is your drag & drop Gradio interface for WAN Video:
 - Upload LoRAs